 $21.00 | CE Hours:7.00 | Intermediate

-1. Discuss what the law requires of prescribers with regard to referring patients taking OUD medication to counseling and ancillary services.
+1. Summarize what the law requires of prescribers with regard to referring patients taking OUD medication to counseling and ancillary services.

 2. Explain what treatment must include in order to be effective.

-3. Examine how to reach out to family who hesitate to engage with the patient’s treatment.
+3. Show how to reach out to family who hesitate to engage with the patient’s treatment.

-4. Scrutinize which OUD medication is slow in onset and long acting, avoiding the highs and lows of short-acting opioids.
+4. Recognize which OUD medication is slow in onset and long acting, avoiding the highs and lows of short-acting opioids.

-5. Elucidate why those with OUD are at a very high risk for overdose early after release from prison or jail.
+5. Evaluate why those with OUD are at a very high risk for overdose early after release from prison or jail.

 6. Identify the part of the brain that becomes overactive from repeated drug use.

 CE Outline with Main Points

 1. Partnering Addiction Treatment Counselors With Clients and Healthcare Professionals